Best practices for nonadiabatic molecular dynamics simulations: Underlying concepts and methods for computational photochemistry

 Case II is the opposite scenario with a molecular system displaying a very strong diabatic coupling (lower panels of Figure~\ref{adiadiacases}).
 A large diabatic coupling implies that the two electronic characters may strongly mix and that the dynamics of a molecule initiated (like for Case I) on the diabatic electronic energy $\langle \pi\pi^\ast | \hat{H}_{\text{el}} | \pi\pi^\ast\rangle$ (blue curve) is likely to transfer to the diabatic electronic energy $\langle n\pi^\ast | \hat{H}_{\text{el}} | n\pi^\ast\rangle$ during its path along $\mathbf{R}$.
 This diabatic transition means an overall change of the electronic character of the molecule along its trajectory.
 In the adiabatic picture, a large diabatic coupling means a large adiabatic splitting between adiabatic electronic energies and, as a result, a weak nonadiabatic coupling.
 A molecule initiated in $E_2^{\text{el}}$ (with a strong $\pi\pi^\ast$ character in this region) will evolve along the $E_2^{\text{el}}$ potential \textit{adiabatically}, meaning that the character of the electronic state will slowly change from $\pi\pi^\ast$ to $n\pi^\ast$ (and no jump will occur to $E_1^{\text{el}}$ as the NACVs are small).
 Hence, the diabatic and adiabatic picture shows the very same process: a molecule changes its electronic character along its nuclear dynamics.
 An important comment is required at this stage: case II actually represents a case where the Born-Oppenheimer approximation is valid.
 The Born-Oppenheimer approximation neglects the NACVs, meaning that a molecule in a given adiabatic electronic state will always remain in this state, independently of the nuclear dynamics.
 In case II, the molecule remains on $E_2^{\text{el}}$ as the (adiabatic) energy gap between the two (adiabatic) electronic states is large and the NACVs are negligible.

 We finish this Section with a few considerations regarding the adiabatic and diabatic representations.
 First of all, only expectation values of operators are observables, and both the adiabatic and the diabatic representations are not \textit{per se} directly related to observables.
 In this sense, adiabatic or diabatic electronic populations -- an important quantity often plotted from nonadiabatic molecular dynamics simulations -- are not experimental observables.
 Similarly, CXs designate regions of the nuclear configuration space where two (or more) adiabatic electronic energies are degenerate (as will be discussed below in detail).
 CXs can be seen as ultra-efficient funnels to transfer an electronically-excited molecule from one adiabatic electronic state to another, as NACVs will be singular at this very point of degeneracy.
 However, CXs are purely a product of the adiabatic representation, and as such are not \textit{per se} observables, as any observable should be independent from the electronic representation.
-Finally, it is important to stress that diabatic states can only be strictly defined for diatomic molecular systems, and only quasi-diabatic states can be produced for larger molecules.\cite{mead1982conditions}
+Finally, it is important to stress that diabatic states can only be strictly defined for diatomic molecular systems, and only quasi-diabatic states can be produced for larger molecules.\cite{mead1982conditions} The reader interested in diabatization strategies for electronic states can consult Refs.~\cite{conicalintersection2004,Wittenbrink2016diab}, for example.